 Snow Leopard Encounter in Nepal is possible in the northern frontiers of Nepal.
-The mountain protected areas of Nepal namely Annapurna Conservation Area, Shey Phuksundo National Park, Kangchenjunga Conservation Area, Manaslu Conservation Area, Makalu Varun National Park, Sagarmatha National park, Api Nampa Conservation Area and Langtang National park are the habitat for these Himalayan cats in Nepal.
+The mountain protected areas of Nepal namely Annapurna Conservation Area, Shey Phuksundo National Park, Kangchenjunga Conservation Area, Manaslu Conservation Area, Makalu Varun National Park, Sagarmatha National park, Api Nampa Conservation Area, and Langtang National park are the habitat for these Himalayan cats in Nepal.
 There are an estimated 350 – 500 snow leopards in Nepal.

 See for yourself if all that you have read and watched on the internet, about the tranquil beauty of Nepal and warm hospitality of Nepalese.
-After flying through the beautiful view of this trekkers; paradise, you will meet our company representative at the airport.
+After flying through the beautiful view of these trekkers; paradise, you will meet our company representative at the airport.
 You must have an impatient heart for a breathtaking adventure.
 Get ready to experience Nepal up close and personal.
 But first, we will transfer you to your hotel.

 If you have an early arrival, you may stroll around the hippest and happening area in Thamel, where you can find restaurants with varieties of cuisine to dine.
 This first night in the country, you will be staying in Kathmandu.

 On your second day, you can go sightseeing to some of the famous religious and historical sites of Kathmandu.
 After exploring this city of temples; you will meet your tour guide at the hotel.
 You will be briefed in detail about the wildlife adventure.
 The guide will also assist you with any last-minute shopping that you require for the safari.

 Have a well-rested night at Kathmandu before heading off to the wildlife.